Malcolm Slaney

 | A software package called MacEar implements

-version of Lyon's Cochlear Model.
-MacEar is written in
+the latest version of Lyon's Cochlear Model.
+MacEar is

-version (2.2).
-(Note the README file included has old
+(2.2).
+(Note the README file included has old program

-The names of the output files have changed and there are a
+results.
+The names of the output files have changed and

 Unix